LifeLock vs. Experian: Compared & Reviewed

 I called LifeLock on a Tuesday morning, which shouldn’t be a particularly busy time, and spent ten minutes on hold after getting through the machine prompts.
 Once I reached a human, things didn’t get much better.
 He wasn’t very good at answering my questions.

-The Experian IdentityWorks helpline also failed to impress.
+The Experian helpline also failed to impress.

 First, Experian has limited customer service hours (Monday through Saturday, 7 a.m. – 8 p.m.).